apache/camel-website/content/blog/2023/07/camel-k-2-0/index.md

 # More info on Kube native CLI

 It's no secret that in the long term we're willing to move most of the logic of `kamel` CLI in Camel JBang or any other UI tool.
-The possibility to include more informations directly in `kubectl` and any other K8S CLI (ie, `oc`) will help you getting most of the required information in one shot:
+The possibility to include more information directly in `kubectl` and any other K8S CLI (ie, `oc`) will help you getting most of the required information in one shot:

 ```
 $ kubectl get camelcatalog